Simplifying mailing cost estimates by a natural chat experience

 High

-The bot should listen to the users needs like a person but doesn’t need to build a long-term relationship with users.
+The bot should listen to the users needs like a person but doesn’t need to build a long-term relationship.

 Formality